 How much does your current POS system charge for QR code payments?

 Taking your budget into account is vital when making any business-related decision.
-When looking at what you’re willing to spend for QR code payments, figure out how much your existing POS system charges for QR code payments versus fees from other service providers.
+When looking at what you’re willing to spend for QR code payments, figure out how much your existing POS system charges for them versus fees from other service providers.

 If you integrate QR code payments into your business rather than switching to a POS system, how would you do it?